Some advice on what parents/carers can do to support their child’s literacy skills…

 Make sure they have a highlighter in their pencil case; it’s a reader’s best friend, essential for identifying key points and details.

-The local newspapers, news websites, letters from school all provide information for life.
+The local newspapers, news website and letters from school all provide information for life.
 Ask them to read aloud or to summarise in their own words.

 We all need a range of reading skills: